ABOUT

 element.

-Here are the five types of Rats and their general traits:
+Here are the 5 Types of Rats and their general traits:

 Metal Rat: Smart, talented, but may be hot-tempered and